 DEADLINE FOR APPLICATIONS

-14 June 2019 for residencies to take place between JANUARY and JUNE 2020
+Applications for residencies between JANUARY and JUNE 2020 are now closed.

 (For the EASS (ANU graduate) residency category see here.)

 Our artist-in-residence program is open to Australian and international potters and ceramic artists.
 It provides an opportunity for a short-term change of environment to develop new work, change direction or simply re-invigorate through engagement with a different community.

 Canberra Potters’ objectives are to promote excellence and innovation in ceramics, foster an appreciation of handcrafted ceramics in the broader community and encourage the professional development of its members.
 The residency program is an important part of its overall program, which incorporates teaching, professional development, exhibition and retail activities.
 Artists-in-residence are encouraged to interact with society members and the public through various aspects of these activities.